-The Hottest New Rich-Kid Trend Is Summoning the Spirits of the Dead
+The Hottest New Rich Kid Trend Is Summoning the Spirits of the Dead

-The New York Times Style section — home of trend pieces about tweens making massive real-estate decisions, dog co-parenting, and, of course, the entire Vows column — brings us the latest good argument for class war: rich-kid séances.
+The New York Times style section – home of trend pieces about tweens making massive real estate decisions, dog co-parenting, and, of course, the entire Vows column – brings us the latest good argument for class war: rich kid séances.

 Trying to communicate with the dead was a major trend of the late 1800s and early 1900s, but siblings Larry and Toby Milstein are bringing it back.
-The Milsteins, both in their early 20s, live in their parents’ $20.5 million place in the Dakota on the Upper West Side (the family is reportedly worth $3.1 billion).
+The Milsteins, both in their early twenties, live in their parents’ $20.5 million place in the Dakota on the Upper West Side (the family is reportedly worth $3.1 billion).
 The particular séance the Times attended was meant to summon composer Leonard Bernstein, who once lived in their apartment.

 Toby, who is described by the Times as a “social justice warrior princess” made a toast to Bernstein early on in the proceedings: